VildeStabell/it2810-search/README.md

 # Search - IT2810 group 20

+This project was developed for an assignment in the course IT2810 - Web Development during the fall semester 2020.

+## Codeowners
+The project was created by
+- Ingrid Amalie Solbjørg
+- Karoline Lillevester Langli
+- Vilde Voss Stabell (me)

 ## How to run the project

 Connect to the NTNU network through a VPN service.